 - You can retrieve your I-94 information after you arrive at this website.

 The inspections officer will use the US-VISIT system and take a digital photograph of you and scan your fingerprints.
 The officer will mark on your passport either “F-1” and “D/S” or “J-1” and “D/S,” depending on your visa.
 “D/S” means “duration of status”; in other words, that you can remain in the U.S. as long as you are still a student in valid F-1/J-1 status.
 If the officer does not mark on your passport with the proper status of “F-1” or “J-1” and “D/S,” ask the officer to correct it immediately.

 NOTE: Please check the Chicago area weather before you leave home so that you are aware of possible delays.

-Students should fly into O’Hare International Airport or Midway International Airport in Chicago and plan to take the bus to the city Valparaiso.
+Students should fly into O’Hare International Airport or Midway International Airport in Chicago and plan to use one of the following means of transportation to Valpo.

 - Coach USA bus shuttles from the Chicago Airports to Portage, IN are going to end service beginning Dec.
 31st, 2019.
 Your options starting January 1st, 2020, will be: